Ramón Bogarín Argaña: Work

 In Asunción he organized the local Catholic Action, of whose Central Board he was appointed Ecclesiastical Advisor, and simultaneously Rector of the Oratory of Our Lady of the Assumption and National Pantheon of Heroes.

 He created in 1940 the "Young Workers," and in the years of the totalitarian government of General Higinio Morínigo he founded and directed the weekly newspaper Trabajo, he edited in the Catholic Press, closed because of threats received from sectors loyal to the government in the hectic first half of the decade.

 In 1957 the Vatican granted him the degree of primacy of the newly created Diocese of Misiones in Paraguay.
 He went to reside in San Juan Bautista in Misiones, where he consolidated the episcopal see.
 In this city he created a seminary, a parochial school and a model farm.

 He also participated in other progressive initiatives for the community, making urban improvements.
 He maintained a permanent and restless activity, including manual or advisory tasks way beyond his ecclesiastical training, especially in the form of building and social development.

 Thus contributed significantly to the progress and beautification of the city of San Juan Bautista.

 In order to encourage reading he created the Catholic Action Library providing access to books and magazines with the idea of expanding the horizons of young missionaries.

 Archbishop Ramon Bogarín is mentioned among those who promoted the founding of the Catholic University of Asunción, together with doctor and priest Juan Moleón Andreu and Professor Mario Luis De Finis, both professors at the Faculty of Medicine, National University.

 He also served in the ecumenical work of the Church, especially in Latin America, speaking in 1965 on the establishment of the Episcopal Conference in Medellín, Colombia, consolidated later as CELAM, which was a subsidiary of the CEP, Paraguayan Episcopal Conference, of which he was the first secretary.

 Death

 He died suddenly on November 3, 1976, in the diocese of San Juan Bautista in Misiones, at 65 years old, as a result of a myocardial infarction.

-The loss of the illustrious and jovial priest was a huge pain.
-His gifts of leadership of the Catholic youth movements, as a speaker and a writer and especially his courageous confrontation with the dictatorial governments, have been lauded.
+The priest was known for his leadership of Catholic youth movements, his work as a speaker and writer, and his opposition to dictatorial governments.